chikakoo/YuGiOh-LOTD-LE/README.md

 ### YuGiOh Randomizer
 This project requires setup to use - see the _Setup Help_ section for deteails.

-This project is used to generate random decks for yourself and an opponent.
+This project, along with its cooresponding batch script (titled _randomize_player_and_opponent_decks.bat_) are used to generate random decks for yourself and an opponent.
 That way, you can get into a duel without knowing any of the cards involved.
 It currently has very basic logic, and will be improved upon in the future, including the ability to configure card distributions.

 # Setup Help
 This section is to set up the YuGiOh Save Deck Extractor and YuGiOh Randomizer projects.